sap-tutorials/Tutorials/tutorials/luigi-app-react/luigi-app-react.md

 In this step, you will create a file with information about the products on sale in your shopping app.

-In a real life implementation, this data would be provided by a database.
-But for simplicity, you will create dummy data in a `.json` file.
-This file will be used both by the main app and the micro-frontends.
+In a real life implementation, this data would be provided by an external service/API.
+But for simplicity, you will create a `.json` file containing dummy data.
+This file will provide the displayed data in the micro-frontend.

-Navigate to `ui5-mf/uimodule/webapp/model` and create a `products.json` file with the following content:
+1. Navigate to `ui5-mf/uimodule/webapp/model` and create a `products.json` file with the following content:

 ```JSON
 {